VisitMeet/visitmeet/README.md

 You can contribute in many ways.
 You can code, you can do the documentation, you can write a blog on us, you can share a word or two among your friends.

+1. Fork it.
+2. Create your feature branch (git checkout -b my-new-feature )
+3. Commit your changes (git commit -am 'Add some feature )
+4. Push to the branch (git push origin my-new-feature )
+5. Create new Pull Request !

 Credits
 -------